aimms/how-to/Articles/567/567-python-client.rst

 Submit Task
 ------------

-According to the `AIMMS PRO REST API <https://documentation.aimms.com/cloud/rest-api.html#aimms-pro-rest-api>`_ , a post to the service end point ``/tasks/{app}/{ver}/{service}`` is required.
+According to the `AIMMS Rest API <https://documentation.aimms.com/cloud/rest-api.html#aimms-pro-rest-api>`_ , a post to the service end point ``/tasks/{app}/{ver}/{service}`` is required.
 Easily achieved using python as follows: